-Questions about how to become a real estate salesperson.
+General questions about how to get a real estate license and become a real estate agent or REALTOR®.

-How do I earn a real estate license?
+How do I get a real estate license?

-What other fees are involved in getting the license?
+What other fees are involved in getting a license?

 I'm currently licensed but I'd like to add a license from another state.
 How do I know which states are reciprocal with mine?

 States vary with the rules for license transfers and reciprocity, and some are easier than others.
 You'll need to know how long you have had the license currently, whether it is active, inactive or expired, and what type (Salesperson, Broker, Broker Associate, etc).
 Once you have this information, check with the new state's Division of Real Estate to see what they will require for you to earn the license there.

 How do I reactivate an inactive or expired real estate license?

 States vary with the rules on reinstating inactive or expired licenses.
 You should be able to contact your state's Division of Real Estate to confirm what you need, as it tends to differ based on how long you have been inactive or expired and what type of license you held.

 Learn about the required state exam that you must pass to get licensed.

 In real estate, most states require students to pass two sections of the test in order to earn that first level real estate license.
 You will need to pass both the National and State-specific parts of the exam – all of which will be covered in your pre-license coursework.